stefaniecg/stefaniecg.github.io/bib_dis/main.md

 > ' “Behold, I am sending you out as sheep in the midst of wolves, so be wise as serpents and innocent as doves. ' [(Matthew 10:16)](https://my.bible.com/bible/59/MAT.10.16)

 - **Group size**:
-All the street bible-discovery concept needs is: 1 saint with The Holy Spirit + 1 lost + 1 mini-Gospel of John + 1 invitation.
+All the street bible-discovery concept needs is: 1 saint with The Holy Spirit + 1 lost + 1 Gospel of John + 1 invitation.
 Actually the invitation is not needed in the long run, but it provides a starter-framework for the saint to follow in order to initially share the main milestones of the Gospel with the lost.
 Usually, saints do not know where to start or what topics to discuss with an un-believer, therefore the [א - Alef discovery](#-alef-discovery) is only a topic and scripture guide that goes through the core milestones of the Gospel.
-Specifically in our team, at the least one member of the core team should be present in every session, but better is both as the **unity of the body-of-Christ** is a great testimony to non-beliers, as ordained by Jesus Christ himself [(John 17:22-23)](https://my.bible.com/bible/59/JHN.17.22-23) and proven by our past experiences.
+At the least one member of the core team should be present in every session, but better is both as the **unity of the body-of-Christ** is a great testimony to non-beliers, as ordained by Jesus Christ himself [(John 17:22-23)](https://my.bible.com/bible/59/JHN.17.22-23) and proven by our past experiences.
-We, the Saints, are to _'become perfectly one, so that the world may know that'_ Jesus was sent from God & that God loves the world.
+We, the Saints, are to _'become perfectly one, so that the world may know that'_ Jesus was sent from God & that God loves the world [(John 17:23)](https://www.bible.com/bible/59/JHN.17.23.ESV).
 The number of participants (_lost_) should be at least 1 and maximum 3, so that the group stays manageable.

 > 'The glory that you have given me I have given to them, that they may be one even as we are one, I in them and you in me, that **they may become perfectly one, so that the world may know that you sent me and loved them** even as you loved me. ' [(John 17:22-23)](https://my.bible.com/bible/59/JHN.17.22-23)

 - **Preparation**:
-There is no need of preparing anything before meeting for the street bible discovery.
+There is no need to prepare anything before the meeting for street bible discovery.
-This is no teaching of scripture, rather it is a sharing of thoughts while discovering the Bible together live & on-sight.
 The saint has the power of the Holy Spirit of God in Him/Her to be a witness of Christ and proclaim His Gospel [(Acts 1:8)](https://my.bible.com/bible/59/ACT.1.8).
 No preparation is key of this method: **rely on the power of the Spirit**!
+This is no teaching of scripture, rather it is a sharing of thoughts while discovering the Bible together live & on-site.

 - **Project scope**:
    * Our team will implement this project on: